mindkin/hourfleet/docs/inthebox.md

 Your tenancy includes the following pieces:

-* A customizable, responsive web app that your customers use to find, and use cars.
+* A customizable, responsive web app that your customers use to find, and use cars. (see https://roamride.hourfleet.com/signin as an example)
-* Keyless access technology, devices that are fitted into the cars on your network that let borrowers have keyless access to the cars.
-No keys, smartphone access.
+* Keyless access technology.
+Devices that are fitted into the cars on your network that let borrowers have keyless access to the cars.
+No keys, just secure smartphone access.
-* A customizable, responsive web app that you use to monitor and manage your car sharing network.
+* A customizable, responsive web app that you (the operator) will use to monitor and manage your car sharing network.
 * 2nd Tier support by hourfleet support staff.

 # What it Looks Like